AMDESE/sev-tool/readme.md

          ```
 12. generate_cek_ask
      - Optional input args: --ofolder [folder_path]
-         - This allows the user to specify the folder where the tool will export the cek_ark.cert to, otherwise it will be exported to the same directory as the sev-tool executable
+         - This allows the user to specify the folder where the tool will export the cek_ark.cert to
      - Outputs:
-        - If --[ofolder] flag used: The cek_ask.cert file for your specific platform (processor in the first socket) will be exported to the folder specified.
-Otherwise, it will be exported to the same directory as the sev-tool executable.
+        - If --[ofolder] flag used: The cek_ask.cert file for your specific platform (processor in socket0) will be exported to the folder specified.
+Otherwise, it will be exported to the same directory as the SEV-Tool executable.
 File: cek_ask.cert
      - Example
          ```sh
          $ sudo ./sevtool --ofolder ./certs --generate_cek_ask
          ```
 13. get_ask_ark
      - Optional input args: --ofolder [folder_path]
-         - This allows the user to specify the folder where the tool will export the ark_ask certificate to, otherwise it will be exported to the same directory as the sev-tool executable
+         - This allows the user to specify the folder where the tool will export the ask_ark certificate to
      - Outputs:
         - If --[ofolder] flag used: The ark_ark certificate will be exported to the folder specified.
-Otherwise, it will be exported to the same directory as the sev-tool executable.
-File: ask_ark_[platform_type].cert
+Otherwise, it will be exported to the same directory as the SEV-Tool executable.
+File: ask_ark.cert
      - Example
          ```sh
          $ sudo ./sevtool --ofolder ./certs --get_ask_ark
          ```

-## Debugging the SEV Tool
-   - kdbg makes it very easy to step through, add breakpoints to, and debug the test suite
+14. validate_cert_chain
+     - This function validates the entire cert chain, from the PDH to the ARK.
+The steps are as follows:
+        - Call pdh_cert_export to get the PDH and the Cert Chain (PEK, OCA, CEK)
+        - Call get_ask_ark to download the ask_ark.cert
+        - Call generate_cek_ask to generate the cek_ask.cert
+        - Replace the CEK in the Cert Chain with the cek_ask.cert.
+In the cek_ask.cert, the CEK is signed by the ask (hence the file name), in the Cert Chain, the CEK is not signed by the ASK
+        - Validates the ARK
+        - Validates the ASK using the ARK
+        - Validates the CEK using the ASK
+        - Validates the PEK using the CEK (from cek_ask.cert) and the OCA
+        - Validates the PEK using the PEK
+     - Optional input args: --ofolder [folder_path]
+         - This allows the user to specify the folder where the tool will export the ask_ark and cek_ask certificates to
+     - Outputs: None (see below)
+        - As a byproduct of running this command, the ask_ark and cek_ask certificates are produced and exported to either the same directory as the SEV-Tool executable, or if --[ofolder] flag is used, the folder specified.
+     - Example
          ```sh
-     $ sudo apt-get install kdbg
+         $ sudo ./sevtool --ofolder ./certs --validate_cert_chain
          ```

-- Note: kdbg seems to have some issues with Ubuntu 18.04/18.10, but works fine on Ubuntu 16.04
+## Issues, Feature Requests
+   - For any issues with the tool itself, please create a ticket at https://github.com/AMDESE/sev-tool/issues
+   - For any questions/converns with the SEV API spec, please create a ticket at https://github.com/AMDESE/AMDSEV/issues